SavannahF/Daily-Task-Manager/README.md

 ## Instructions

 The user enters and saves text into each of the hourly fields.
-Data entered and Saved (by clicking on the Save button) is then saved to the browser's local storage.
+Data entered and Saved (by clicking on the blue storage button) is then saved to the browser's local storage.

 Past hours are displayed in gray, present in red, and future hours are green.